-Dividends are distributions of money, stock, or other property a corporation pays you if you own stock in that corporation.
-You also might receive dividends through:
+Dividends are distributions of money, stock, or other property.
+A corporation pays you in these if you own stock in that corporation.
+You also might receive dividends through one of these:

 You should receive a Form 1099-DIV from each payor for distributions of $10 or more.
-Also, if you receive dividends from any of these entities, you should receive a Schedule K-1 from that entity showing the dividends taxable to your:
+Also, if you receive any of these dividends, you should receive a Schedule K-1.
+It will show the dividends taxable to your:

 Ordinary dividends are the most common type of distribution from a corporation.
 They’re taxable as ordinary income unless they’re qualified dividends.
 Qualified dividends are ordinary dividends taxed at the lower rates that apply to net long-term capital gain.
 Qualified dividends must meet certain requirements.

-Nondividend distributions are distributions not paid from a corporation's profits.
-Nondividend distributions are usually:
+Nondividend distributions are those not paid from a corporation's profits.
+They're usually:

 A return of capital is a return of some or all of your investment in the stock of the company.
 A return of capital distribution:

-After the basis of your stock is reduced to 0, any further return of capital is taxed as capital gain.
+After the basis of your stock is reduced to zero, any further return of capital is taxed as capital gain.

-A liquidating distribution is paid to you in complete or partial liquidation of a corporation you own stock in.
+A corporation you own stock in might partially or completely liquidate.
+In that case, the corporation pays you liquidating distribution.
 The difference between the amount of the distribution and your basis in the shares is usually a capital gain or loss.